TanyaaAndreeva/TanyaaAndreeva/README.md

 I’m Tanya Andreeva.
 I recently graduated from the Automation Quality Assurance Program at [SoftUni](https://github.com/SoftUni).
 I am highly motivated to explore the QA field and deepen my knowledge of automation testing.
-In this profile, you will find my graduation projects.
+In this profile, you'll find some of my graduation projects and personal learning challenges.

+---

-- 👀 I’m interested in ...
+- 👀  I’m interested in exploring automation testing tools, especially getting to know the **Selenium family** better – Selenium WebDriver, Selenium Grid, and more!
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning **Python**, **JavaScript**, and **API testing** with Postman & Playwright.
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: My [Linkiden Profile](https://www.linkedin.com/in/tanya-andreeva-2b6877158/)
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: My sharp attention to detail comes from years of working in customer service – now I'm channeling it into catching bugs instead of customer complaints!